-Elgin, Ill. – Historic Railroad Equipment Association (HREA), the all-volunteer team that built the world’s only full-scale replica of the rail car that carried President Abraham Lincoln’s body home from Washington, DC, to Springfield, Ill., announced today that it will seek proposals starting Aug.
-29 from organizations interested in placing the car on permanent display.
+Elgin, Ill. – Historic Railroad Equipment Association (HREA), the all-volunteer team that built the world’s only full-scale replica of the rail car that carried President Abraham Lincoln’s body home from Washington, DC, to Springfield, Ill., recently sought proposals from organizations interested in placing the Car on permanent display.

 In early 2015, HREA -- a group of historians, train buffs, Lincoln aficionados and skilled tradesmen -- accomplished what had long been talked about by others but never accomplished.
 They re-created President Lincoln’s funeral car at full scale and to the highest degree of accuracy possible, and they did it in time for the 150th commemoration of his Springfield funeral.

-The car’s much-anticipated debut on May 1, 2015, was the start of a five-month, 12-city tour that saw more than 52,000 visitors tour the one-of-a-kind tribute to America’s 16th president.
+The Car’s much-anticipated debut on May 1, 2015, was the start of a five-month, 12-city tour that saw more than 52,000 visitors tour this one-of-a-kind tribute to America’s 16th president.
 People waiting to see the car often stood in lines that stretched for blocks, reminiscent of those from 150 years before, and the project garnered local, national and even international media coverage.